Nervosys/Botnix/docs/build-helpers/testers.chapter.md

 Notable attributes:

- * `nodes`: the evaluated NixOS configurations.
+ * `nodes`: the evaluated Botnix configurations.
 Useful for debugging and exploring the configuration.

  * `driverInteractive`: a script that launches an interactive Python session in the context of the `testScript`.